Contact Us Today (424) 372-3112

 California Penal Code Section 115 defines the crime of filing a false or forged document.
 It's simply described as knowingly filing a forged or false document with a California government office.

-Penal Code 115 is considered a white collar fraud crime that often involves the act of filing a false or forged real estate deed – making it a common charge for mortgage fraud cases – but it also includes many other types of legal documents.
+Penal Code 115 is considered a white-collar fraud crime that often involves filing a false or forged real estate deed—making it a common charge in mortgage fraud cases—but it also includes many other types of legal documents.

 The type of documents in a PC 115 case includes anything filed in a public office, like immigration documents, tax returns, bail bond, and others.